03 Mar Best Places to Visit in Goa, India

 However, you need a driving license for this.
 The rental owner may keep it with themselves as a guarantee along with some security deposit.
 Police often patrol some areas too, looking for offenders.
 It is best to keep a soft copy of your license with yourself.

 You can book a car on gogoacarrentals.com or limecar.in.
 To rent a bike, look for a local shop.
 Check the quality of the bike before you decide to hire.
 Do take photos of dented/damaged parts before you leave.
 That may ensure that you are not charged for the damage when you return.

 Travelling much?
 Also read up on our blog on visiting Hampi, a UNESCO World Heritage Site

 Where to Stay in Goa

-Now, this is really going to depend upon where would you like to stay, your budget and the facilities you need.
+Now, this is going to depend upon where would you like to stay, your budget and the facilities you need.
 But just so that you know, Goa has everything.
-If you are looking to party and experience the nightlife, I will suggest you stay in North Goa near the popular beaches like Calangute or Baga.
-If you are looking for a view and a quiet time, head to south goa around Palolem beach.
+If you are looking to party and experience the nightlife, I suggest you stay in North Goa near the popular beaches like Calangute or Baga.
+If you are looking for a view and a quiet time, head to South Goa around Palolem Beach.

-Hostels: Staying at a hostel in Goa is an experience.
+Staying at a hostel in Goa is an experience.
 Full of a global crowd and hippie vibes, hostels in Goa have kept up by milking this opportunity.
-On top of it, its dirt cheap and sometimes even comes with breakfast.
-If you are travelling solo, I will definitely recommend this.
-Check out some great hostels in Goa on Hostelworld.com.
+On top of it, they are fairly affordable and sometimes even come with breakfast.
+If you are travelling solo, staying at a hostel can be a great option.